mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/edit-cluster/index.md

 ### Edit an attached cluster

-For an attached cluster, you can only edit labels that are assigned to it.
+For an attached cluster, you can only edit labels assigned to that cluster.

 ![Edit an Attached Cluster](/dkp/kommander/1.3/img/edit-cluster-attached-1-1-0.png)

 ### Edit a managed cluster

-For a managed cluster, you can edit its name, Kubernetes version, labels, cloud provider tags, and its node pools.
+For a managed cluster, you can edit the following:
+- Name
+- Kubernetes version
+- Labels
+- Cloud provider tags
+- Node pools.

 ![Edit a Cluster Form](/dkp/kommander/1.3/img/edit-cluster-form-name-1-1-0.png)

 #### Edit a node pool

 When editing a node pool, you can only increase the number of nodes in the pool.
-This is to prevent losing any workloads that are currently running on the cluster.
+This prevents losing any workloads currently running on the cluster.

 You can also add labels and taints to a node pool.